Biography of Business Unit Secretary

 Hideto Kawakita

 Born in Osaka in 1964.
-After graduating from university in 1987, joined Recruit Co., Ltd. In charge of international recruitment, public relations, and sales support, retired in 1991.
-Established IIHOE in 1994, serving as Japan's representative for an international youth exchange NGO and as a policy secretary for a member of the Diet.
-Each year, we support more than 100 large and small social projects and civil activities management, support CSR management of more than 10 socially responsible companies every year, and support the creation of a foundation for cooperation between NPOs and governments. there is
+After graduating from university in 1987, he joined Recruit Co., Ltd., where he was in charge of international recruitment, public relations, and sales support before retiring in 1991.
+He served as the Japanese representative of an international youth exchange NGO and policy secretary to a member of parliament, before founding IIHOE in 1994.
+He provides management support for over 100 social projects and civic activities, large and small, each year, and supports the CSR management of over 10 socially responsible companies each year, as well as helping to build a foundation for collaboration between NPOs and government.

 Hiroki Matsubara

 Born in Hiroshima in 1982.
-After working at NPOs, companies, and traveling to the United States, he plans, manages, and coordinates projects related to the environment, education, regional development, tourism, and disaster prevention.
-In 2017, he became the secretary general of the Hiroshima NPO Center.
-In order to realize a rich civil society, we will support NPOs and volunteer activities, and work with various entities to solve local issues and achieve the SDGs.
+After working for NPOs, companies, and living in the United States, he plans, manages, and coordinates projects related to the environment, education, community development, tourism, disaster prevention, and more.
+He became Secretary General of the Hiroshima NPO Center in 2017.
+In order to realize a rich civil society, he supports NPOs and volunteer activities, and works with a variety of entities to solve local issues and achieve the SDGs.

 (6) Gender Unit